leaf-ai/platform-services/README.md

 This documentation Kubernetes describes several means by which Kubernetes clusters can be installed, choose one however there are many other alternatives also available.

-### Installating Kubernetes in Docker (kind)
+### Installating Kubernetes in Docker (KinD)

+The KinD installation will typically need a registry included in order for cluster images to be pulled.
+An AWS registry could be used however this would negate the objective of having a local registry and no dependency on AWS.

-kind provides a means by which a kubernetes cluster can be installed using the Docker Desktop platform, or on linux plain docker.  kind installation is supported by arkade.
+KinD provides a means by which a kubernetes cluster can be installed using the Docker Desktop platform, or on linux plain docker.
+KinD installation is supported by arkade and installed as follows:.

 ```
 $ ark get kind